tilmanrassy/emacs-dir-treeview-themes/README.md

 documentation of [emacs-dir-treeview](https://github.com/tilmanrassy/emacs-dir-treeview).

 Note: There is also a file `dir-treeview-themes.el`in the repo, but it contains no code.
 It only exists to provide the meta information for the MELPA package.
-It is not needed at run time, so there is no need to install it anywhere on your computer.
+It is not needed at runtime, so there is no need to install it anywhere on your computer.
 You can ignore it.